Trey Lyles Player Props: Kings vs. Trail Blazers

 Trey Lyles Insights vs. the Trail Blazers

-- Lyles' opponents, the Trail Blazers, have one of the slowest offensive tempos, ranking 26th, averaging 100.8 possessions per game, while his Kings average 103.2 per game, which ranks 15th among NBA teams.
+- The Kings rank 13th in possessions per game with 103.2.
+His opponents, the Trail Blazers, have one of the slowest tempos with 100.9 possessions per contest.

-- The Trail Blazers are the 19th-best defensive squad in the NBA, conceding 116.3 points per game.
+- The Trail Blazers allow 116.4 points per contest, 19th-ranked in the league.

-- The Trail Blazers are the 11th-ranked team in the NBA, conceding 42.5 rebounds per game.
+- On the glass, the Trail Blazers have allowed 42.8 rebounds per contest, which puts them 13th in the league.

-- The Trail Blazers concede 26.4 assists per game, 27th-ranked in the NBA.
+- The Trail Blazers are the 29th-ranked squad in the NBA, allowing 26.5 assists per game.

-- The Trail Blazers concede 12.2 made 3-pointers per game, 12th-ranked in the NBA.
+- The Trail Blazers give up 12.3 made 3-pointers per contest, 14th-ranked in the league.

 Trey Lyles vs. the Trail Blazers